TheExistingOne/TheExistingOne.github.io/aog2040/markdown/AOG.md

 ---
 # Addendum

 As mentioned at the top of this work, what you have just read is a piece of worldbuilding for a potential future with CRISPR.
 Now that you've seen the story, I'd like to discuss some of the inspirations and background.
-The inspiration for GenTech and the ADA is fairly simple.
-I drew inspiration from a handful of alleged scandals and a handful of BioTech companies.
-Specifically, the extreme cost of insulin due to the total market domination inspired portions of the treatment for Johnsons Syndrome, and the scandal where nestle allegedly lied to parents in 3rd world countries to get them hooked on formula inspired their general total disregard of ethics in favor of profit.
+The inspiration for GenTech and the AGA is fairly simple.
+I drew inspiration from a handful of scandals and a handful of BioTech companies.
+Specifically, the extreme cost of insulin due to the total market domination inspired portions of the treatment for Johnsons Syndrome, and the scandal where nestle lied to parents in 3rd world countries to get them hooked on formula inspired their general total disregard of ethics in favor of profit.

-I also did a fair bit of reading on human gene editing and the risks of it.
-I specifically looked quite a bit at the 2018 "CRISPR Babies" case where a chinease scientist attempted to induce HIV resistance in 2 embryos by using CRISPR to create a mutation similar to CCR5-Δ32, a naturally occuring mutation.
+I also did a great deal of reading on human gene editing and the risks of it.
+I specifically looked at the 2018 "CRISPR Babies" case where a chinease scientist attempted to induce HIV resistance in 2 embryos by using CRISPR to create a mutation similar to CCR5-Δ32, a naturally occuring mutation.
 Although he declared himself successful, his own data points to numerous mistakes and potential issues.
 This helped reinforce just how wrong CRISPR editing could go at scale.

-On Johnsons Syndrome itself, that wound up deriving from a bunch of different little ideas.
+On Johnsons Syndrome itself, I created that from an assortment of smaller ideas.
 The first thing I came up with was actually the colloquialism "Modder's Rot", followed pretty quickly by the primary symptom, cell death.
 I then worked up a reasonably plausible mutation that could go awry.
 After running a draft by my science teacher, she pointed out to me that the mutation would likely be to the regulatory systems of miotic division.
 Finally while I was researching, I came across the fact that CRISPR can fail to deactivate which worked perfectly as the triggering issue and rounded the whole thing out.

 The final major case I drew inspiration from was the cancer cases cause by Glyphosate based weed killers.
 CRISPR, just like those weed killers seems like a miracle substance.
 Cheap, highly effective, and extremely powerful.
 Unfortunately, such things are usually not without serious drawbacks that come out later.
-CRISPR's are just starting to show so I wanted to bring them forward and emphasize them
+CRISPR's drawbacks are just starting to show so I wanted to bring them forward and emphasize them.

 ---
 # Citations